 Many religions objectify their god.
 Their god is a static tool for them to worship.
 The god simply sits and listens to the chants and prayers and is under no obligation to interact with it’s worshippers.
 But this is not true of our God.

 We teach our students and ourselves to focus on worshipping Jesus and to not be distracted.
-But, what if the thought that we think is a distraction, is from God himself?
+But, what if God interrupts our worship with the thought of a scripture or a command.

-- Maybe their is sin God wants us to repent of in the middle of our Chris Tomlin song?
+- Maybe there’s a sin God wants us to repent from in the middle of our favorite song?
 Isn’t that what the presence of God does?
+It reveals.
 All things come to light.
 In God’s presence, Isaiah became aware of his foul mouth.